About Facilities Management

 Building Maintenance, Custodial and Grounds

 The Custodial staff are responsible for providing a full range of custodial services including daily cleaning, floor care and trash removal at assigned facilities, ensuring that the facilities are clean and pose no health risk.
-The Division of Facilities Management is responsible for the custodial care in 59 state facilities.
-This is approximately 1,900,000 square feet of building space statewide.
+The Division of Facilities Management is responsible for the custodial care in 88 state facilities.
+This is approximately 2,896,000 square feet of building space statewide.
+By the end of calendar year 2025 the Division of Facilities Management is projected to be responsible for custodial care in 95 state facilities.
+This is approximately 3,333,800 square feet of building space.

 Construction Project Management and Professional Services